blyedev/blyedev/README.md

-- 👋 Hi, I’m @AdusGaming
+- 👋 Hi, I’m @BlyeDev
-- 👀 I’m studying Buisness Informatics at TUM
+- 👀 I’m studying Information Systems at TUM
-- 🌱 I’m currently learning Angular and Docker
+- 🌱 I’m currently learning CI/CD Pipelines
 - 📫 You can reach me at @AdamSmielewski on Twitter

 <!---